The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

-I don’t have anymore bullets!
+I don’t have any more bullets!

 If you’ve run out of bullets, don’t panic.
 As mentioned above, you can use the flare gun for the majority of this chapter.
 There are also caches at each of the encounter locations with bullets and some medical supplies.
-I have heard that these caches respawn their contents daily, although I have not personally tested it.
+I have heard that these caches respawn their contents daily, although I have not personally tested them.

 I completed Encounter X, but Teddy isn’t anywhere near Encounter Y spot

 1) You used the flare gun, and now Teddy is running around panicked and off his game path.
 You essentially have to run around in the general area where you last saw Teddy fix this.
 Once you’re close enough, he will reset and start running in the correct direction.
 If you’re lucky, he’ll run right past you, allowing you to start tracking him again.
 Don’t worry about being attacked while he’s in this state.

 2) Teddy is stuck in between the two encounter locations.
 This problem occurs because Hinterland didn’t seem to realize how easy it is to lose a blood trail in this game and underestimated online guides’ power; essentially, Teddy is programmed to stop at certain points and check that the player is still following him.
 If the player has gotten lost, Teddy stays exactly where he is.
 Unfortunately, this means that players who take alternative routes to the next encounter will not “push” Teddy along.
 To solve this, run around in the general area directly between the two encounter locations.
 This will get the player close enough to trigger Teddy’s forward movement.